GeorgeCiesinski/todo-list/README.md

 A simple todo web app.

+## Features

+### Customize Color Theme

+The `Primary Color` setting in the Settings menu allows you to specify a color theme.
+Thanks to the Palettey library, a Tailwinds style 10 color palette is generated for the website to use.

 ## JSON Objects

 The Todo app generates a dom based on a json object.
 The object contains different lists which can be added and removed.
 Each list contains Todo objects.